caiusCitiriga/nrg-cli/README.md

 Ah, and we are keeping apart any project specific naming conventions, so you also have to think a bit on how to name your file in a real world scenario.

+Now multiply that ***10s timespan*** for each item you will create...

 ### The solution
-Mostly every project that I've started so far, talking about frontend "JSish" stuff, has one thing in common.
+Mostly every project that I've started so far, talking about frontend "JSish" stuff, have one thing in common:

 You will use DTOs, Interfaces, Enums, Config files, maybe CONSTs files and so on.